 From Edinburgh castle, walk directly straight down the hill and enjoy the stroll down the entire length of the Royal Mile.
 This leads towards the Palace of Holyrood House, but also passes by the famous Baked Potato Shop on the way – highly recommended for a warming Jackie P!

-The Palace of Holyrood House sits just near the foot of Arthur’s Seat, which, in my opinion is totally unmissable on any trip to Edinburgh.
+The Palace of Holyrood House sits just near the foot of Arthur’s Seat.

-Most Edinburgh visitor guides seem to estimate 2 to 2.5 hours to climb to the top and then down again.
+Most Edinburgh visitor guides seem to estimate 2 to 2.5 hours to climb to the top of Arthur’s Seat and then down again.
 However, I think it is possible in around 1.5 hours and that’s with lots of photo stops.
-I visited in November and we found the evening’s cold air kept us moving at a reasonable pace.
+I visited in November and found the cold evening air kept us moving at a reasonable pace.

-After this, we headed to the Edinburgh suburb of Stockbridge which is within easy walking distance of the city centre.
-It’s charming, atmospheric and on Sundays, the area hosts a lively farmer’s market.
+Stockbridge is within easy walking distance of the city centre but feels completely different to Edinburgh city centre.
+Stockbridge is charming, atmospheric and on Sundays, the area hosts a lively farmer’s market.

-Just along from Stockbridge is a beautiful walk along the Water of Leith to Dean Village.
-It is nearly always so quiet and serene – perfect for a slow Sunday morning!
+Just along from Stockbridge starts a beautiful walk along the Water of Leith to Dean Village.
+This area is so quiet and serene – perfect for a slow Sunday morning.